Therapeutic Boarding Schools Helping South Dakota Families

-Asheville Academy provides young girls from South Dakota with a therapeutic environment that helps them through emotional and behavioral struggles.
+Asheville Academy provides a therapeutic environment for young girls from South Dakota who are struggling with emotional and behavioral issues.
 As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from South Dakota find success.
-Asheville Academy is one of the nation’s top therapeutic boarding schools for South Dakota families, even though it is located in Asheville, North Carolina.
+Asheville Academy is one of the top therapeutic boarding schools for South Dakota families, even though it is located in Asheville, North Carolina.

 We’ve helped families from across the country whose daughters are struggling with depression or anxiety, defiance, and school refusal.
 Girls have the opportunity to begin their healing journey in a new environment without distractions at therapeutic boarding schools located outside of South Dakota.
-We specialize in working with girls ages 10-14.
-Every aspect of our program, from our engaging campus, weekend activities, and community involvement, was designed to meet the needs of young girls.
+We specialize in working with girls ages 10-14 because of the issues common in this age group.
+Everything from our campus, weekend activities, and community involvement were built for the needs of young girls.

-With a combination of equine and animal therapy, family therapy, and our experienced clinical team, girls from South Dakota reconnect with their families by rebuilding and repairing their relationship.
+With a combination of equine and animal therapy, family therapy, and the support of our experienced clinical team, girls from South Dakota reconnect with their families by rebuilding and repairing their relationship.
 Our therapeutic boarding school can help your South Dakota build confidence and find success.
 Call 800-264-8709 to learn more about how we can help your family today!